 Millions of tons of import and export cargoes move along the logistics corridors of Africa every day, using road, rail and pipelines for carriage from the hinterland to ports, and vice versa, liquid and dry cargo storage facilities and shipment or discharge through the terminals which populate those ports.

-We have extensive expertise in the ports, terminals and logistics corridors sector across numerous countries on the African continent and deliver a comprehensive service facilitating relationships between land and sea users and owners of ports, terminals and equipment.
+We have extensive expertise and experience in the ports, terminals and logistics corridors sector across numerous countries on the African continent and deliver a comprehensive service facilitating relationships between land and sea users and owners of ports, terminals and equipment.
 We have advised on well over 100 related infrastructure projects, many of which have ports, terminals and logistics corridors facets to them.

 Our offering includes advising on port and terminal regulations and legislation, terminal throughput agreements, ISPS, port economic regulation, terminal operating procedures (including rail and stockyard interfaces and management processes), storage contracts, establishment of all infrastructure pertaining to ports, terminals, storage facilities, inland terminals and logistics corridors such as rail and pipelines.
 Our expertise integrates all of the contractual and regulatory aspects of ports, terminals and logistics corridors with the physical establishment and financing of the infrastructure.

 In this context, we also advise our clients on establishing logistics infrastructure, relationships between land and sea users, building contracts from source to sea and equipment and other procurement contracts, as well as project finance and public-private partnerships.

 Our service extends to undertaking risk management assessments as well as all litigation between parties to port or terminal operations.